Alajuela, Costa Rica

 Flights to Costa Rica

-The easiest way of getting to Alajuela is by flying in to the biggest international airport in the country, Juan Santamaria International Airport (SJO).
+The easiest way of getting to Alajuela is by flying into the biggest international airport in the country, Juan Santamaria International Airport (SJO).

 In fact, the airport is usually referred to as being in San Jose, but it is actually located in Alajuela.